xaviergenelin/Data-Channel-Prediction/Reports/Tech.md

 predictors for each bootstrap sample/tree fit is utilized.
 This approach minimizes the impact in the event a strong predictor is utilized.
 Instead, by randomly selecting a subset of predictors, a good predictor won’t dominate the tree fit.
+The random forest model uses the variables `num_imgs`, `kw_avg_avg`, `LDA_02`, `LDA_03`, `average_token_length`, and `rate_negative_words`.
+Those values are centered and scaled and this uses 5-fold cross validation on the training set.
+We’re also testing different tuning parameters to see which produces the optimal model.
+We’ll check the tuning parameter `mtry` for values from 1 to 7.

 ``` r
 # make cluster for parallel computing